 Reason #2: Illness

-If you were very sick during the time frame when the appeal filing was due and you were not about to contact the SSA because of your illnesses, this might be viable.
-You need to be able to prove that you were seriously ill and provide evidence of this, or the SSA may not accept this reason.
+If you got very sick during the time when your appeal filing was due and couldn’t contact the SSA because of your illnesses, this might be viable.
+You need to prove you were seriously ill for this excuse, or the SSA may not accept it.

-Reason #3: Additional Information Needed Before You Can File Your Appeal
+Reason #3: Additional Information Needed Before You Can File Your SSA Disability Appeal

 If you requested additional information regarding why your initial application was denied from the SSA before your deadline, you have 60 days from when the additional information arrived to request an appeal.